 Hit Ctrl + Shift + Enter at the same time after you have completed the formula.

-Moreover, as you can see through the formula, you are working on a range of cells that is an array.
+Moreover, as you can see through the formula, you are now working on a range of cells that is an array.
 You need to hit Ctrl + Shift + Enter to make the array formula work.

-What this formula has done is, it has selected all the Sedan’s and their costs in lakhs, arranged those in ascending order (which is by default) and then selected the median from the available set of value.
+What this formula has done is, it has selected all the Sedan’s and their costs in lakhs, arranged those in ascending order (which is by default), and then selected the median from the available set of values.

-Do the same procedure for other cells in column D (cell D3, D4, D5, D6).
+Do the same procedure for other cells in column D (cells D3, D4, D5, D6).